Hi. How can we help?

 Before adding inventory to your products

-• Supply price: A product's supply price is the value that you purchase the product from your supplier(s) for.
-This is initially entered when adding a product to your product catalog and subsequently confirmed or updated (as needed) when creating purchase orders/receiving stock.
-The supply price is then used to calculate the product's average cost.
+• Supplier price: The amount you pay your supplier for the product.
+This value is initially entered when you add a new product to your catalog, then confirmed or updated (as needed) when you create purchase orders or receive stock.
+The supplier price is used to calculate the product’s average cost.

-• Cost of goods sold (COGS): The cost of goods sold (COGS) are the direct costs involved in purchasing or making the products you sell.
-When you make a sale in Retail POS with COGS enabled, the values of the cost associated with the products sold will be added up as part of the register closure, posted as a (zero dollar) bill invoice, and appear as as a sum on the register closure summary report.
+• Cost of goods sold (COGS): The direct costs involved in purchasing or making the product.
+When you make a sale in Retail POS with COGS enabled, the cost values associated with the products sold will be added up as part of the register closure, posted as a (zero-dollar) bill invoice, and displayed as a sum on the register closure summary report.
 Viewing COGS against total operating expenses helps you monitor your overall profit or loss.

-A product's supply price is set once an inventory movement is triggered, which then begins the average cost and cost of goods sold calculations.
+A product’s supplier price is automatically set once an inventory movement is triggered, which then begins the average cost and COGS calculations.

 • Adding inventory directly to your products